Skip to content

 Terminal window

 Custom dashboards are generated by Python scripts rather than hand-edited JSON.
-An 85-panel dashboard is ~5000 lines of JSON but only ~500 lines of Python with reusable helper functions:
+A 125-panel dashboard is thousands of lines of JSON but only ~1200 lines of Python with reusable helper functions:

 #!/usr/bin/env python3